 If you would like a user—whether as an individual or a member of a team—to be able to sign multiple Stages of a specific Approval Process, simply select the checkbox next to “Allow users to sign multiple stages”.

 Making an Approval Process a Guide Default

 You can automatically assign an Approval Process to any new guide created on your site by selecting the checkbox for "Use this as the default approval process for all new guides."

-Approvals Processes are assigned to each guide individually—but can be used on multiple guides.
-To assign an Approvals Process to one or more guides, go to the Approval Processes tab of the guide’s editing interface.
+Approval Processes are assigned to each guide individually—but can be used on multiple guides.
+To assign an Approval Process to one or more guides, go to the Approval Processes tab of the guide’s editing interface.

-To associate an Approvals Process to the guide, simply type in the name of the desired Approvals Process—and select it when it appears in the drop-down menu.
+To associate an Approval Process to the guide, simply type in the name of the desired Approval Process—and select it when it appears in the drop-down menu.